fbaldassarri/fbaldassarri-HF-index/README.md

 ## Misc

-Legacy tokenizer to use HF Transformers with GGUF quantization files:
+Legacy tokenizers to use HF Transformers with GGUF quantization files:

 | GGUF repository                                                                         | Legacy Tokenizer                                                                                                                  |
 |:--------------------------------------------------------------------------------------- |:--------------------------------------------------------------------------------------------------------------------------------- |